 Each year, the Cartography and Geographic Information Society (CaGIS) sponsors three scholarships to students whose research and accomplishments support the mission of CaGIS.
-The scholarships recognize academic achievement and encourage the continuing success of outstanding cartography, geographic information systems (GIS), and geographic information science (GIScience) students.
+The scholarships recognize academic achievement and encourage the continuing success of outstanding cartography and geographic information science students.
 The scholarships also recognize achievement or potential for achievement in original research advancing the specific disciplines of cartography or GIScience.
 Winners are selected based on academic achievement, particularly in the calendar year prior to the award.
-Applications are reviewed by the CaGIS Scholarship Committee, and awards are announced in February or March.
+Applications are reviewed by the CaGIS Scholarship Committee, and awards are announced in March.

 Song Gao is a Doctoral student at UC Santa Barbara.
 His research interests include Big Geo-Data Analytics and Place-Based GIS (PBGIS) and he plans to investigate the nature of place by harvesting and conflating multiple data sources such as gazetteers, online social media and volunteered geographic information.
 His advisors in the Geography Department are Dr. Krzysztof Janowicz and Dr. Michael F. Goodchild.

 Mingshu Wang is a Masters student at the University of Georgia.
 His research interests expands upon the GIS work that he has done for the World Wildlife Fund where he worked on assessing the marine environment of Indonesia with remote sensing and machine learning to explain how biophysical environments dictate marine biodiversity.
 As a follow-up, he is linking these results with mangrove conservation.
 His advisor in the Geography Department is Dr. Marguerite Madden.